-A classy French joint filled with plush velvet seats and art and decor graciously donated by the owner’s families, ThinkWine may look cosy, but they mean business.
-Stocking over 600 types of wines with an emphasis on unique varieties and rare finds, you are spoiled for choice, especially if you love bottles from the Burgundy and Languedoc-Roussilon regions of France.
+A classy French joint filled with plush velvet seats and art and décor graciously donated by the owner’s families, ThinkWine may look cosy, but they mean business.
+Stocking over 600 types of wines with an emphasis on unique and rare finds, you are spoilt for choice, especially if you love bottles from the Burgundy and Languedoc-Roussilon regions of France.

 ThinkWine, 2/F, LL Tower, 2 Shelley Street, Central | (+852) 2886 3121

 Le Quinze Vins is a wine shop and bar that’s made a comfortable home in Hong Kong, with three shops that feel like they’ve been transported directly from Paris.
-As a stalwart for the wine lovers in our city, you’ll find the cosy brasserie-inspired locations packed to the rafters on any weekend.
+As a stalwart for the wine lovers in our city, you’ll find the cosy brasserie-inspired locations packed to the rafters.

 Le Quinze Vins has a comprehensive wine list of over 1,000 French wines, ranging from the basics to legendary vintages.
 You’re highly encouraged to sample the more serious wines by the bottle, which are decanted for your enjoyment.
-Don’t worry, you can still sip with LQV even if you’re not an aficionado, as there are about a dozen wines offered by the glass from $90 to $130.
+Don’t worry, you can still sip with LQV even if you’re not an aficionado, as there are about a dozen wines offered by the glass.

 There’s bound to be a bottle at LQV to suit every palate, with a concentration on the famed Burgundy and Languedoc regions, as well as indie French producers.
 Wines are served in their appropriate glasses, which elevates the sommelier experience to the next level.
-Book in advance if you want a table, as not only does LQV have an astounding wine list, they also have the most decadent cheese selection and excellent oyster night deal this side of the island.
-There’s no wine left behind.
+Book in advance if you want a table, as not only does LQV have an astounding wine list, they also have the most decadent cheese selection and excellent oyster night deal.

-James Suckling Wine Central was founded by and named after Asia’s foremost international wine critic, James Suckling.
+James Suckling Wine Central was founded by and named after Asia’s foremost international wine critic.
 Its wine showroom and restaurant stands out amongst the wine bars in Hong Kong for serving an exclusive list of wines that have been rated 90 points and above.

 James Suckling Wine Central, 2/F, 22 Staunton Street, Central | (+852) 2539 7999